mkdew37/calculator/README.md

-# calculator
-My calculator project
+This is my take on the calculator project in The Odin Project.